-‘Star Wars: Episode 8’ Rumors: Yoda Helps Rey Train, Luke’s First Words Debunked
+‘Star Wars Episode 8’ Rumors: Yoda Helps Rey Train, Luke’s First Words Debunked

 — Daniel Miller (@DanielNMiller) March 9, 2017

 Despite this, it makes sense for Luke’s first words to be about his curiosity about Rey’s identity.
 After all, he has been in hiding for so long undetected, only for her to show up out of the blue.
-Rey even brought his lightsaber, which he has not seen since Vader removed it — and Luke’s hand — in The Empire Strikes Back.
+Rey even brought his lightsaber, which he has not seen for so long.
 The mystery now is what happens between these two scenes in Star Wars: Episode 8.

 Miller also revealed that there is a scene in the The Last Jedi teaser showing Poe Dameron (Oscar Isaac) and a certain character yelling, “It’s now or never,” but did not disclose who that person is.

-Star Wars: Episode 8 – The Last Jedi hits theaters on December 15.
+Star Wars: Episode 8 – The Last Jedi hits the theaters December 15.

 [Featured Image by Lucasfilm and Disney]